pulp-platform/spatz/README.md

 # Spatz

 Spatz is a compact vector processor based on [RISC-V's Vector Extension (RVV) v1.0](https://github.com/riscv/riscv-v-spec/releases/tag/v1.0).
 Spatz acts as a coprocessor of [Snitch](https://github.com/pulp-platform/snitch), a tiny 64-bit scalar core.
+It is developed as part of the PULP project, a joint effort between ETH Zurich and the University of Bologna.

 ## Getting started